 At FHE Health, we realize that medical management can be a valuable part of working to stabilize mental health.
 The use of medications is encouraged for those who are in need of such care, and it’s our goal to support the use of medication to maintain mental wellness as long as necessary.

 For those who began treatment with the use of medication during inpatient care, we’re able to continue routines that have already been established, whether they were with us or not.
 Our neuro-rehab services can continue to be used during our outpatient level of care, ensuring that support carries forward without interruption.

 Seeking Help from FHE

 Making the decision to get help for mental health issues isn’t easy.
 Many individuals are reluctant to admit a need for assistance to friends and family, while others believe there’s a way to improve alone in time.
-At the Florida House Experience, we are committed to supporting our patients’ personal journeys to recovery in whatever form that may take.
+At FHE Health, we are committed to supporting our patients’ personal journeys to recovery in whatever form that may take.
 Whether an individual begins in our residential program or starts care with our outpatient treatment programs, we are able to offer the right opportunity for everyone.

-If you or someone you love is considering treatment for mental health disorders, the Florida House Experience provides dedicated care opportunities in both inpatient and outpatient settings.
+If you or someone you love is considering treatment for mental health disorders, FHE Health provides dedicated care opportunities in both inpatient and outpatient settings.
 Please contact us today to learn more about our opportunities for mental health rehabilitation, including partial hospitalization and intensive outpatient programming.